About us / Our people

 Vivi Lin

-Vivi is a global activist for period equity, sexual and reproductive health and rights (SRHR), gender equality, diversity, equity and inclusion (DEI) and human rights with a decade of experience.
+Vivi is a Taiwanese activist and civil society leader for period equity, sexual and reproductive health and rights (SRHR), gender equality and human rights with a decade of experience.
 She founded the non-profit With Red in 2019, impacting millions worldwide by advancing menstrual justice and youth empowerment.
 Vivi established the world’s only Period Museum dedicated to menstrual awareness.
 In 2021, she introduced Asia’s first university-level menstruation course at National Taiwan University, where she lectures, affirming her commitment to education and advocacy.
 Passionate about DEI and human rights, Vivi champions inclusivity and has been recognised with awards like the Diana Legacy Award and Tatler GenT.
-Her remarkable contributions have been spotlighted in renowned publications like Harper’s BAZAAR, Marie Claire, Tatler, Radio Canada, NHK, and many more.
+Her remarkable contributions have been spotlighted in renowned publications like Harper’s BAZAAR, Marie Claire, Tatler, Radio Canada, NHK and many more.

 Ara Meniño